 DIRECTOR – BUSINESS DEVELOPMENT, MARKETING & COMMUNICATIONS

-John is the newest addition to our team having worked in fundraising, marketing and business development for many years.
+John has worked in fundraising, marketing and business development for many years.
 Passionate about sport, John has coached minor hockey and high school basketball in Halifax and loves to spend a day skiing or hitting the links for a round of golf.
-John worked with Nova Scotians with disabilities for the past 7 years, beginning with Easter Seals Nova Scotia in 2013.
-Joining SONS in 2019, he enjoys the friendships made with athletes and volunteers.
+For the past 10 years, John has supported Nova Scotians with disabilities in several capacities.
+He joined Special Olympics Nova Scotia in 2019, he enjoys the friendships made with athletes and volunteers.

 Phone: 902.429.2266 x 5